Ford Crown Victoria: 2003 mid-year de-contenting

+With falling retail sales and increased focus on other models, the Crown Victoria would continue to see periodic cost-cutting measures: For 2004, the chrome bumper trim strips were deleted along with the passenger-side dual sun-visor, standard heated mirrors (now optional), and the optional trunk organizer.
+Additionally, Ford's proprietary door-mounted keypad system, marketed as its Securicode, was deleted from the base model.
+Base trim versions also lost their chrome exterior door handles in favor of black handles.
+Moreover, the tail-lamps had their amber turn signal lens deleted, and the four bulb setup was simplified to a two-bulb design with an all red housing.
+Beginning in 2008, the five-spoke LX Sport wheels became the sole wheel choice for all LX and GCC Export models.
+In 2009, the exterior side trim was switched to a single design, and side airbags became standard equipment along with power adjustable pedals; all of which were done to streamline production.
+Further production streamlining occurred for 2010, when all Crown Victoria models received an extended transmission tail-shaft housing (formerly exclusive to the Police Interceptor).
+As production neared the end, some 2011–12 models were produced with black trunk fascias.

-Trim
+Trim and variants

-Carried over from the 1992-1997 Crown Victoria, the second-generation Crown Victoria was marketed in two trim levels: Ford Crown Victoria and Ford Crown Victoria LX (internally designated P73 and P74, respectively).
-The Crown Victoria P71 was carried over, with Ford creating the Crown Victoria Police Interceptor as a stand-alone model for 1999.
+Carried over from the previous Crown Victoria, the second-generation Crown Victoria was marketed in two trim levels: Ford Crown Victoria (Base) and Ford Crown Victoria LX.
+The Police Crown Victoria was carried over, with Ford creating the Crown Victoria Police Interceptor as a stand-alone model for the 1999 model year.

-For 2000, Ford offered a "Special Edition" option package for the LX; along with namesake exterior badging, the interior was fitted with two-tone leather seating.

-For 2001, Ford offered a counterpart to the Mercury Grand Marquis LSE, named the Sport Appearance Package.
-Alongside the standard Handling and Performance Package, the Sport Appearance Package offered five-passenger seating with a floor-mounted shifter, five-spoke aluminum wheels, and monochromatic exterior trim.
-For 2002, the Sport Appearance Package was renamed Crown Victoria LX Sport; with the Handling and Performance Package, it was fitted with rear air suspension, a 3.27:1 rear-axle ratio, and a larger rear stabilizer bar.
-Sharing many of the performance upgrades of the Mercury Marauder (except for the engine), the LX Sport was produced through 2006.
-For 2007, most features of the LX Sport returned as the Handling and Performance Package became a stand-alone option.
-The LX Handling and Performance package was finally discontinued midway through the 2008 model year.

-Base - Included: Cloth upholstery, manual seats, power locks, power windows with automatic driver's side window, solar glass, power remote control mirrors, illuminated entry, steel rims with hubcaps, air conditioning, battery saver that turns off lights after 30 minutes, power trunk release, power steering, and an AM/FM stereo with clock (later, a cassette player was added, then a single-CD player replaced the cassette deck).
-Later standard features were a power driver's seat and wiper-activated automatic headlamps.
+Base - Included: Cloth upholstery, manual seats, power locks, key less entry, Securi-Lock anti-theft system (PATS), power windows with automatic drivers side window, solar glass, power remote control mirrors, illuminated entry, steel rims with hubcaps, air conditioning, battery saver, power trunk release, power steering, and an AM/FM stereo with clock (later, a cassette player was added, replaced by a single CD/cassette player, then a single-CD player).
+Later standard features were a power drivers seat and wiper-activated automatic headlamps.
+The base Crown Victoria was discontinued following the 2008 model year.

-LX - Added: Luxury cloth upholstery, power driver's seat (later, power front seats), keyless entry, cross-spoke hubcaps, an AM/FM stereo with a cassette player (later, a single CD/cassette player, then just a single-CD player) and clock, and illuminated mirrors.
+LX - Added: Luxury cloth upholstery, power drivers seat, alloy wheels, leather-wrapped steering wheel, an AM/FM stereo with a cassette player (later, a single CD/cassette player, then just a single-CD player), and illuminated mirrors.
+Leather seating, dual power seats, and eventually, a sunroof were all options on LX models.
+Several packages were offered for the LX over the course of the model run including an LX Comfort Package, Premier Package, Special Edition, and Sport (see below).

-LX Sport - Added: auto-dimming rearview mirror, heated exterior mirrors, monochromatic exterior trim (on select colors), 17-inch “Sport” wheels, upgraded sport-tuned suspension components, rear air suspension, standard dual exhaust, standard leather interior trim, a floor-mounted shifter with center console, front bucket seats, an AM/FM stereo with single CD and cassette players, and steering wheel audio and climate controls.